wemake-services/wemake-python-styleguide/README.md

 ## Show your style

 If you use our linter - it means that your code is awesome.
-You can be proud of yourself!
+You can be proud of it!
 And you should share your accomplishment with others by including a badge to your `README` file.